Miserlou/Karla/README.md

 Players have no hit points, but can be seriously injured or captured, resulting in a failed mission.
 If too many players are captured, a mission is over.
 Players can continue in the next chapter of a campaign after a prisoner exchange, though this will deplete all of their cash reserves.

+### Connie Sachs 🍸

+If players get stuck, they can usually go and visit The Circus' top Soviet researcher, Connie Sachs.
+She can help the players identif the suspects and piece together the clues they have gathered, though she may take a bit of social lubrication first.
+Use her too much, however, and Smiley will dock your pay for not doing your own jobs.

+### Under Suspicion 👀

+On their turn, a player may use their action to try to place another player "under suspicion".

+First, they nominate the other player they wish to place under suspicion.
+Then, a second player must support the nomination by saying "seconded."
+The nominating player then presents their case to the Spy Master.
+If the Spy Master agrees that their evidence is plausible, the motion passes.
+If not, the player loses their action.

+If the motion is approved, the suspect is then placed under suspcion.
+That player will still get their turn on the next action, but they will not be able to spend money from the group's public funds or use items from the group's public inventory, and all of their covert actions will require a roll of a 5 or a 6 to perform.
+They may still spend their private money and use items from their private inventory.

+Only a single player can be placed under suspicion at a time, and placing a new player under suspicion will replace the old one.

+### Exposing Traitors 🐀

+In the final scene of a campaign, the players will have an opportunity to expose the traitors of the group.
+The Spy Master will anounce that it's time for the debrief, and every player will have an opportunity to state their case about who they think the traitor is.

+There will then be a vote.
+Each player gets one vote for any of the nominated traitors.
+The person with the most votes is then nominated as the traitor (if there is a tie, then the Spy Master casts the deciding vote).
+The Spy Master then asks - "So, are you the traitor?"
+If so, they must reveal themself and are captured, and the group completes the campaign successfully and is given a bonus.
+If not, then the group fails the campaign and is given no reward.

 <!--## Gameplay 🎲

 ### Exploration 🔍